-(2) A single-port, 75-&Omega. device that is used to absorb energy from a transmission line.
+terminator.
+(1) A part that is used to end a SCSI bus.
+(2) A single-port, 75-ohm device that is used to absorb energy from a transmission line.
 Terminators prevent energy from reflecting back into a cable plant by absorbing the radio frequency signals.
-A terminator is usually shielded, which prevents unwanted signals from entering or valid signals from leaving the cable system.
+A terminator is usually shielded, which prevents unwanted signals from entering or valid signals from leaving the cable system transfer rate.
+See data transfer rate.

 Test Head diagnostic.
-A test that determines whether the heads of the tape drive are operating properly and whether the drive can correctly read from and write to tape.
+A test that determines whether the heads of the tape drive are operating properly and whether the drive can correctly read from and write to tape unload.
+The act (performed by the drive) of unthreading tape from the drive's internal tape path and returning it (with the leader block) to the tape cartridge.